maxrr/portfolio-website/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
-I've used many tools for the first time while making this:
+I've used a handful of tools for the first time while making this:

 - [SvelteKit](kit.svelte.dev)
 - [Vite](https://vitejs.dev/)